A Pretty Penny

 ‘I’ve done it so many times before with other girls.
 I don’t know what happened this time!
 I swear!
 I don’t know!’
 J.B placed his face in his hands.
 His sobs were that of confusion and deep regret.
 ‘I don’t know.’

 I was sad too.
 I’d driven Chloe to a fair few of her appointments and in that time I’d got to know her relativity well.
 She loved to chat.
 I learned that she’d been with Jimmy a long time, one of his first girls.
 He plucked her from some seedy strip club in Leicester Square and offered her the opportunity to make some real money at a new agency he’d set up to offer high-end clientele the girlfriend experience.
 Not only would she earn more money, he told her, but the experiences would be more pleasant.
 No longer would she have to sit on the laps of sleazy bankers and perverted cab drivers.
-Instead, she would be taken out to nice restaurants and lavished with expensive gifts by men who primarily just wanted some company.
+Instead, she would be taken out to nice restaurants and lavished with expensive gifts by men who just wanted some company.
 She would show off her gifts to me whenever I picked her up; designer bags, expensive shoes and glittering jewellery.
 Chloe always spoke highly of Jimmy.
 He looked after his girls she would say, and they were loyal to him because of it.
 I understood then why Jimmy was acting the way he did.
 I think he felt like he’d failed Chloe.

 ‘What was your plan?’ said Jimmy, breaking the silence and turning to face J.B.